Emotional Abuse in Relationships

 How Can Counselling Help When You Are Experiencing Emotional Abuse

-When I spot the signs of emotional abuse, my counselling approach is to share these observations with you in a sensitive and non-judgmental way.
+When I spot signs of emotional abuse, my counselling approach is to share these observations with you in a sensitive and non-judgmental way.
 Alternatively, you may have an inkling about the problematic dynamic of your relationship but feel unsure if it’s “all in your head”.
 Through counselling, you will understand better what emotional abuse is, how it plays out in relationships, and how it may be affecting you.
-You will also gain insight as to why you may have been vulnerable to an abusive partner and how you ended up choosing one.
-It is a fact that we have a tendency to repeat self-defeating life patterns, including selecting unsuitable partners, so it is important to enhance your awareness of the choices you make.
+You will also gain insight as to why you may have been vulnerable to an abusive partner to enhance your awareness of the choices you make.
+Most importantly, we will work together towards making life affirming steps to free you from the abuse and regain a sense of control over your life.

-Therapy can help you develop new strategies to confront the abuse in your relationship.
-Our goal would be to strengthen your self-esteem and your ability to set firm boundaries on what YOU deem acceptable in your relationship.
-One of the major setbacks that people face when they are locked in an emotionally abusive relationship is the isolation and lack of social support enforced by the abusive partner.
-Counselling can counteract this and empower you through knowledge, increased self-awareness, and new skills.
-By engaging in the therapeutic process you will no longer feel controlled, but rather be able to take charge of your relationship.
+Therapy can help you develop strategies to escape the abuse in your relationship and help link you with relevant support services if needed.
+Our goal would be to strengthen your self-esteem and your ability to set boundaries on what YOU deem acceptable in your relationship.
+One of the major setbacks that women face when they are locked in an emotionally abusive relationship is the isolation and lack of social support enforced by the abusive partner.
+Counselling can counteract this and empower you through information, increased awareness, practical support and new skills.

 If you think you may benefit from counselling with me, contact me to find out more or arrange an appointment.